 Help us develop standards

-The UKWAS standard is revised every five years by means of a three-year revision process.
+The UKWAS standard is reviewed and, if necessary, revised every five years by means of a three-year revision process.

-From time to time a task group is established to consider a particular topic and those with relevant expertise are welcome to participate.
+From time to time the steering group sets up a task group to consider a particular topic in detail and those with relevant expertise are welcome to participate.